Experienced Massachusetts Criminal Defense

 Advocacy for Show Cause & Probation Surrender Hearings

 Attorney McCarthy represents clients at Clerk’s Hearings, sometimes referred to as “show cause hearings.”
 Often, individuals get notice that there will be a clerk’s hearing at a local courthouse relative to whether a criminal complaint should issue against them.
 Securing a lawyer at this stage is critical.
 The prosecuting agency is required to demonstrate probable cause that the defendant committed a crime for a complaint to issue.
 There are a myriad of arguments that an experienced attorney can make against having the complaint issue.
 Avoiding the issuance of the complaint all together can only happen at this stage.
 Waiting to hire a lawyer after the hearing is often too late.
-If you have received notice that there is a show cause hearing schedule for you, call Attorney McCarthy and make sure that everything possible is done to prevent the issuance of a criminal complaint.
+If you have received notice that there is a show cause hearing scheduled for you, call Attorney McCarthy and make sure that everything possible is done to prevent the issuance of a criminal complaint.

 Probation Surrender Hearings are another type of court proceeding that a defendant should not attend without outstanding legal representation.
 Unlike a trial, at a probation surrender hearing the probation department only has to demonstrate that one or more of the terms of the probation have been violated.
-The violations can range from not paying money to failing to complete a required course to not reporting to the probation officer.
+The violations can range from not paying money, to failing to complete a required course, or not reporting to the probation officer.
 In the event a defendant is found in violation the probationer faces the possibility of serving the full amount of the sentence for which he or she is on probation for.
 In district court this can be for up to two years in prison.
 If you are facing a surrender hearing do NOT take it lightly.
 Attorney McCarthy has successfully represented clients facing probation surrenders and kept them out of jail even when the probation office is looking for a commitment.

 Do Not Delay – Secure Your Defense Attorney Today